Skip to main content

 FAQs

 My end users don't have access to the ManageXR web console.
-Can they still cast from their headsets?
+Can they still start a room?

 Yes.
 If your deployment involves facilitating group sessions, Rooms is a great option that doesn't require end users or facilitators to have access to the ManageXR web console.
-The Rooms feature allows anyone with the link or the designated QR code to start a room.
+You can share a room to allow anyone with the link or the designated QR code to start it.

 Rooms streaming keeps dropping or shows a gray screen on some devices.
 What should I do?